Family Medicine Summit

 Planning Committee

 Since 1955, the ACFP has hosted its Family Medicine Summit (Summit) for doctors to share knowledge and collaborate with their peers.
+The philosophical basis of the conference is a forum for family physicians by family physicians.

 Committee Members

-Dr. Divya Garg (Chair), Calgary
+• Dr. Divya Garg, Calgary

-Dr. Brenden Kunimoto, Edmonton
+• Dr. Brenden Kunimoto, Edmonton

-Dr. Adam Shumate, Calgary
+• Dr. Adam Shumate, Calgary

 Divya Garg